 Dolly Parton’s Imagination Library, Australia

-Dolly Parton’s Imagination Library of Australia is a free book gifting organization devoted to inspiring a love of reading in the hearts of children everywhere.
+Dolly Parton’s Imagination Library of Australia is a free book gifting program devoted to inspiring a love of reading in the hearts of children everywhere.
 Each month, enrolled children receive a high-quality, age-appropriate book in the mail, free of charge.
 Children receive books from birth to age five.

 How It Works